yaitmou/rich_field_controller/README.md

 </p>

-A Flutter plugin that turns the well-known TextField into a rich text editing field.
+A Flutter plugin that turns a TextField into wysiwyg field.

 **What does it do:**